chr211/cyberTRIP/README.md

 Many modern incident response programs are large, messy, and have a steep learning curve.
 Many of them have features that are rarely used which can distract from basic workflows in incident response.
 Further, some incident-response platforms try to handle too many tasks and possibilities.
-There are, however, some good ones which were small and efficient, like The Hive for example, which we researched and learned from.
+There are, however, some good ones which were small and efficient, like The Hive for example, which was researched and learned from.
 The problem CyberTRIP aimed to solve was providing a simple, general purpose, and efficient system to benefit cybersecurity incident management for SOC analysts and managers.
 This was achieved through the development of key use cases: